HomeBusinessQuestions Business Owners Should Ask Before Starting an M&A Advisory Process

 • Will current leadership remain involved after the agreement closes?

-Potential buyers carefully examine financial records before moving forward with any agreement.
-Accurate reports, organized statements, and documented revenue trends create trust during the review process.
-Business owners should ask whether financial records present a complete and reliable picture of company performance.
+Buyers examine financial records closely before moving forward with any agreement.
+Accurate reports, organized statements, and documented revenue trends build trust during the review.
+Ask yourself whether your records present a complete and reliable picture of company performance, and whether an outsider reading them cold would reach the same conclusions you do.

-Strong preparation also reduces the likelihood of disputes during due diligence.
-Incomplete information sometimes raises concerns about operational stability or hidden liabilities.
-Owners should ensure that tax filings, contracts, and debt obligations are fully updated before discussions begin.
+Strong preparation reduces the likelihood of disputes during due diligence.
+Incomplete information raises concerns about operational stability or hidden liabilities, and those concerns show up in the price.
+Make sure tax filings, contracts, and debt obligations are fully updated before discussions begin.
+The cost of tidying your books ahead of time is almost always smaller than the discount a buyer applies when they find gaps.

 • Revenue consistency and profit margins